 An annual Local Property Tax (LPT) charged on all residential properties in the State came into effect in 2013.
-A half-year payment is due in 2013, with a full-year payment due in 2014.
+A half-year payment was due in 2013, with a full-year payment due in 2014.
 The LPT is collected by the Revenue Commissioners.

 If you own a residential property in the State you are liable for payment of the tax.
 (This includes local authorities and social housing organisations.)
 See ‘Who is liable to pay the LPT’ below.